 Chair Yoga – A chair provides students with a safe foundation from which to explore the many benefits of yoga postures, breathing and mindfulness meditation.
 Chair yoga helps students to develop strength and flexibility within their present range of motion and ability.

-Gentle Flow – This one-hour midday class is wonderful for beginners.
+Gentle Flow – This one-hour midday class is excellent for beginners.
 Learn to connect with your breath and your body.
 Brighten your day.

-Restorative and Meditation – Using gentle yoga to open the body in preparation for a meditation practice, releasing tension so that we can come into a place of stillness.
-Followed by a guided meditation where we learn to be in the present moment and tune into our own ability to relax and work towards balance.
+Restorative and Meditation – We use gentle yoga to open the body in preparation for a meditation practice, to release tension so that we can come into a place of stillness.
+A guided meditation helps us learn to be in the present moment and tune into our own ability to relax and work towards balance.